mohamed1199/user-service/README.md

-## This microservice belong to the following architecture
+## This microservice is belong to the following architecture

 ![Alt text](images/arch.png?raw=true "Optional Title")